Databricks Deployment

 The general structure of summary transforms and their limitations are explained in this section on creating summary transforms.

-The Hydrolix Connector for Apache Spark requires the following configuration parameters.
+The Hydrolix Connector for Apache Spark requires some configuration parameters.
 Set these parameters in the Databricks UI on your existing Spark cluster.
-Your Hydrolix cluster username and password, which are included in these parameters, should be stored in the Databricks Secrets Manager.
+Your Hydrolix credentials, which are included in these parameters, should be stored in the Databricks Secrets Manager.

 | Property | Value | Description |